 Overall, you can look at the minor as an opportunity to round up your studies and get the most out of your higher education.
 Together with your major, minor studies can make your resume stand out.

 How to choose your major and minor during your undergraduate studies in the U.S.

 - Don’t feel pressured to pick a university major right away.
 You can wait until the end of your second year of study (sophomore year) to make a decision.

 - Choose a major and a minor that you are motivated to study.
 You can search for the most popular majors and minors, but in the end the choice is about what future career YOU want to follow.

 - Consider double majoring if you equally like two subject areas.
 Nowadays, you can even get help from colleges that have major-matching programmes.

-- Do not underestimate the minor.
-It is better to take advantage of all the academic opportunities universities offer.
+- Do not dismiss the minor.
+It is better to take advantage of all the academic opportunities during college.

-We know making a choice is not always easy and fast-forward, but these methods are going to smoothen the process.
-And once you made you decision, you’ll enjoy plenty rewards – during and after your studies.
+We know making a choice is not always easy and fast-forward, but hopefully these tips are going to smoothen the process.
+And once you make a decision, you’ll enjoy plenty of rewards – during and after your studies.